Faten1995/Khotak/README.md

 This prject is our Minimum Viable Product MVP and it is still a work in progress. <br/>
 <br/>

+# Video Demo

+Please visit the following link to visit the application Demo: https://youtu.be/ZWZJqlGi1As

 # End-User and MoH Map View

 <img src="https://github.com/Faten1995/Khotak/blob/master/screenshot1.png" height=300>